santi1110/bd-lambda-expressions-ice-cream-service/README.md

 The functional interface you will be implementing with a lambda expression accepts a `Carton` and doesn't need to return anything.

-1. Answer: **Which functional interface does this represent?**
-1. When your group agrees on the answer to this question, find the appropriate place in `IceCreamParlorService.buildSundae()` for this phase.
-1. Add a call to `forEach()` on the `cartons` argument, passing in a lambda expression implementing the appropriate functional interface.
-1. Test that you've done it correctly by running `Phase1Test` and `Phase2Test`.
-1. Compare your implementation with another member of your group.

 GOAL: Use a lambda expression implementing a functional interface that adds a scoop from each carton to the customer's sundae.